 A tool for expression

-In a new section called "Our selection,” our journalists will round off the in-depth content by expressing their opinions on watches and on the news.
+In a new section called "Our Selection,” our journalists will round off the in-depth content by expressing their opinions on watches and on the news.

-We are well positioned to offer you a fastest response to the news, varied viewpoints, and a clear separation of objective information and our own subjective views, which is, as you have noticed, what makes us different.
+We are well positioned to offer you a faster response to the news, varied viewpoints, and a clear separation of objective information and our own subjective views, which is, as you have noticed, what makes us different.

 Partner brands and independence